2,000+ Certified. Become The Next 8(a) Success Story!

 templates and samples that will assist you in providing or

 collecting some of the information requested.
-We also provide you access to a secure location to upload the requested information/documents to.
+We also provide you with access to a secure location to upload the requested information/documents to.

 preparing the 2-year waiver, if needed, and the narrative statement of